sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Command_Class.md

 {"title":"Command Class","weight":"20"}

-The Command class contains methods and properties for interacting with commands inside Studio
+The Command class contains methods and properties for interacting with commands inside Studio.

 ## Usage